lucatironi/lucatironi.github.io/_posts/2013-5-5-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_one.md

 end
 {% endhighlight %}

-In order to make the logout work, we need to add the <code>logout</code> method to the <code>AppDelegate</code> class: it uses the <code>BW::HTTP.delete</code> method to send a reset of the authentication token to the API and deleting the local value in the Persistence store.
+In order to make the logout work, we need to add the `logout` method to the `AppDelegate` class: it uses the `BW::HTTP.delete` method to send a reset of the authentication token to the API and deleting the local value in the Persistence store.

-Finally calls the <code>showWelcomeController</code> method to let the user choose if he/she wants to login again or register a new user.
+Finally calls the `showWelcomeController` method to let the user choose if he/she wants to login again or register a new user.

 {% highlight ruby %}
 # file app/app_delegate.rb